mobizt/Firebase-ESP32/README.md

 This library allows you to backup and restores the database at the defined path.

-The backup file will store in SD card or Flash memory (SPIFFS).
+The backup file will store in SD card or Flash memory (FLASH).

 Due to SD library used, only 8.3 DOS format file name supported.